Contrary to what people say, buying a home is not the best investment you can make. In fact, I would even argue, it really isn’t an investment at all.

 I would like to think it will be worth the $367,552 I’ll pay for it (since I can’t even calculate the sheer amount of things it will need to be fixed in 20 years, plus taxes), but I can’t really say that it will.

-It also, surely didn’t double.
-Even if I sold my house for the $367,552 without counting in upgrades or value added, I just broke even.
+It also, my money surely didn’t double over nine years.
+Even if I sold my house for the $367,552 without counting in upgrades or additions, I just broke even.
 I better pray this neighborhood turns around.

 I will tell you this- as of this writing, I don’t know anything, almost diddly, about investing.
 It was always overwhelming to me and hurt my head and I was really just working towards that 20% down payment since, I too, thought a house would be my best investment.
 It was something I could easily calculate and fixate on until I hit my goal.
 Surely, I was doing the smart thing!

-Well kids, I was wrong about this house thing being a smart buy.
-Here’s the math of how much I’ve spent in 6 months on this investment:
+Here’s the math of how much I’ve spent in 6 months on this “investment”-

 Not only did I get to go through a super fun 3 week nightmare of my $52,660.57 down payment being stolen (thanks title company!), only to miraculously save the house, I got to deal with the equally pleasurable process of a new roof failing, a new HVAC failing and a ton of other costs for a completely renovated house which was supposed to be move-in ready, which I will line out for you thusly: